jdnielsen/airbus-ship-detection/README.md

 <h3>Training The Prototype</h3>
 With the data in a format usable by Detectron2, training became a fairly simple matter.
 Some fiddling with the configuration was required to account for the data and the environment (Google Colab) but beyond that Detectron2 handled everything well.
 <br /><br />
-When scaling the prototype, one issue was discovered and that was that the sheer quantity of data (>192k images) could cause unpredictable behavior with Colab when it is all in one folder.
+When scaling the prototype, one issue I discovered was that the sheer quantity of data (>192k images) could cause unpredictable behavior with Colab when it is all in one folder.
 I resolved this issue by dividing up the image files into separate folders of no more than 1000 images per folder.
 I had to adjust my JSON data file to also contain the new full path to the image file.
 Aside from this, scaling was not an issue.
 <br /><br />
 Here is a graph of the AP (Average Precision) improving over the training period:
 <img src="https://drive.google.com/uc?export=view&id=1-nCT7wSMwLrbKH5tEPYAXvjfsluXB4Wo" />